 Contact support@pathsolutions.com for the API documentation.

-Want your interface to run in a dark mode, or a different color scheme than the default blue and white?
-Choose your own flavor and interact with your network's information with the color set that you prefer.
+Want your interface to run in dark mode or use a different color scheme than the default blue and white?

 Choose from Light Blue, Dark Blue, Salmon Pearl Dark, Salmon Pearl, and Sepia.

-You no longer have to find the right report to answer a question – just type it in plain-English.
+You no longer have to search for the right report to answer a troubleshooting question.
+Just type it in plain English and let your network troubleshooting software guide you to the issue.

-TotalView has a deep understanding of network health no matter what modern or legacy equipment powers your network (e.g. Juniper Networks, Cisco, Linksys, Aruba Networks, Dell, Palo Alto Networks, and D-Link.)
+TotalView provides deep network health visibility across modern and legacy equipment from vendors such as Juniper Networks, Cisco, Linksys, Aruba Networks, Dell, Palo Alto Networks, and D-Link.

-As long as SNMP is supported, we can automatically dig into the device and tell you what it knows.
+As long as SNMP is supported, TotalView can automatically collect device data and show what the device already knows about its health and performance.

-Our solution is coded in C and C++, one of the top 3 languages in energy consumption, memory consumption, and time-to-execute.(1)
+TotalView is coded in C and C++, helping keep the system efficient in energy use, memory use, and execution time.

-It is also lightweight because the SNMP requests and replies are optimized to minimize the number of packets and spread out to avoid impacting network devices.
+It is also lightweight because SNMP requests and replies are optimized to minimize packet volume and spread out to avoid impacting network devices.

 • We don’t need a separate database.